Children's Readings (Cycle C)

 "Where's the sale?" she inquired of the cashier behind the counter.

-"Upstairs, to the left, behind the kitchen wares," the man replied.
+"Upstairs, to the left, behind the kitchen ware," the man replied.

 Suddenly, she looked around, "Freddie?" she said.
-The boy was no where in sight.
+The boy was nowhere in sight.
 The eyes on his mother's face got wide with panic.
 She dropped what she had in her hands, and began frantically running from row to row.
 "Freddie," she said louder and louder.
-But it was no use, noise of the crowd just drown her out.
+But it was no use, the noise of the crowd just drowned her out.

 She went through the entire floor, then she decided to retrace her way up to the sale.
 She went down stairs and through the aisles.
 She noticed the toy section, so she made a fast trip in that direction.
 Then she heard a familiar voice.